joshualee/cs262_final_project/README.md

 Testing
 --------------------
-Run the one of the following commands from the top level to run all of our test files.
+To run all of our test files, execute one of the following commands from the top level.
 If using Lunix/Unix, run the first command; if using Windows, run the second.
 Instructions on running one test at a time can be found below.

 	./testsNix.sh
 	./testsWin.sh

 #### Logs

 Log files are written to the `log/` directory.
 Each log is titled by the name of the client or server who the log belongs to followed by the timestamp of which the log was created.
 Log entries are written by the VPrint (`VerbosePrint`) module.
-Using VPrint, application writers are able to specify the verbosity levels that are displayed to the user and printed to the log:
+Using VPrint, application writers are able to specify the verbosity levels that are displayed to the user and printed to the log.

 * **Quiet:** normal output
 * **Loud:** verbose output